On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Convergence analysis of RSSA scheme

 (b)\ Let $p_u$ denote the probability density function of the random vector $z$ and suppose $k \geq 0$ is fixed.
 From the definition of $F_k$, for any $x,y\in X$,

 By changing the integral variable in the preceding relation, we obtain

-where the second inequality follows from Jensen's inequality and the last inequality is a consequence of boundedness of the mapping $F$ over $X^\e$.
-The remainder of the proof is similar to the proof of Lemma $8$ of \cite{Farzad1}.
+where the \fyRev{first} inequality follows from Jensen's inequality and the \uvs{second} inequality is a consequence of boundedness of the mapping $F$ over $X^\e$.
+The remainder of the proof is similar to \uvs{that of}\an{\footnote{In \cite{Farzad1}, we have considered a convex nondifferentiable optimization problem, where the smoothening was effectively applied to the subdifferental set of the objective function.
+A part of that proof applies here.} } Lemma~$8$ of~\cite{Farzad1}.

 (c)\ Since $F$ is monotone over {$X^\e$} we have that